DavidAppleyard.com

 An asocial person is thoroughly ill at ease with other people and may feel driven to avoid their company to such an extent that he or she becomes a recluse.

-An unsociable person shows dislike of and avoids company, but does not experience the same kind of paranoia or urge to shut himself away as the asocial person.
-The unsociable person thinks he gets along just fine without the help of others.
+An unsociable person dislikes company and so avoids it, but he does not experience the same kind of paranoia or urge to shut himself away as the asocial person.
+The unsociable person simply feels he or she gets along fine without the help of others.

 In BrE, anything unsocial fails to conform to the needs of society.
 Someone who works unsocial hours, for example, may rarely get to see his or her friends.